 << Welcome >>

 Namaste, and welcome to our website.
-We do research to understand how things move at tiny length scales inside the cells of our body.
+We do research to understand how very small things move over very small distances inside the cells of our body.
 Our work spans the traditionally defined disciplines of Biology, Physics, Chemistry and Computation.
 You can explore our website using the links above.
 If you want to know why we are excited about what we do, read on below…

 << Motivation >>

 Some of the most insightful research in biology has come by applying ideas and tools from the physical sciences on biological systems.
 Quantitative answers have been obtained through novel techniques, such as those invented to measure function of a single biological molecule (for example, a protein).
 Such “single molecule” experiments are technically challenging, and are typically done with the molecule placed in an artificial (in vitro) environment.
 While these experiments are pioneering in their own right, it is often not possible to relate their results to real-world biology.
 This is because inside a cell (in vivo), there is almost never anything like a “single molecule”.
 Biological molecules usually work as part of a larger complex, where many of them come together to achieve a common function.
 It is the NET function of this complex that is relevant, and not just that of the single constituent proteins.
 Our goal is to extend the precision of single-molecule techniques inside living cells, and directly measure function of a protein-complex in real-time in a cellular environment.

 << Focus >>